-Fees must be paid within fifteen days on confirmation of admission.
-Refund of fees will be made only if cancellation of admission is done within thirty days after confirmation of admission.
-10% of the fees will be deducted from the refund as administrative expenses.
-Refund will be calculated in Indian Rupees and then converted into USD at the prevailing market rate.
+The fee must be paid within fifteen days on confirmation of admission.
+A refund of the fee may be processed if cancellation of admission is done within 30 days after confirmation of admission.
+However, 10% of the fee will be deducted as administrative expenses.
+The refund will be calculated in Indian Rupees and then converted into USD at the prevailing market rate.